Justin-Lund/PS-Remote-Support/README.md

 This script assists with user & computer administration, launching programs, & remote troubleshooting.

+&nbsp;

-* Be sure to edit the path for CMRC at the top of the script to point to your installation directory
+*Be sure to edit the path for CMRC at the top of the script to point to your installation directory*

 ## Functions